-4 min read
+7 min read

 Smart Until Disconnected

-Because you're golden until the service drops (you).
+You're golden until the service drops (you).

-Featured image for "Smart Until Disconnected"
+Featured visual for "Smart Until Disconnected"

 The Ideal